CathalD/Thesis_SupplmentaryFiles/README.md

 # Please download the Zip file under the green "Code" button -> Download ZIP

-This repository contains the code and datasets I used to analyse and visualize the data from my thesis This repository includes three datasets located in file "ThesisDatasets"
+This repository contains the code and datasets I used to analyse and visualize the data from my thesis This repository includes three datasets located in file "Thesis_Github"

 1. supplementary code, open sourced in the data reposiroty figshare "https://figshare.com/s/61087da39b9eb704ac7f"
 2. Coredata, which inlciudes the data for my cores in csv format